-Because of this, Yates assumed signing up this year would be difficult.
+Because of this, Yates expected that signing up this year would be difficult.

 "I just had assumed that it was going to be glitchy," she said.
 "I'm so negative on this administration and everything that's happened I can't hide that bias."

-The Affordable Care Act subsidies push Yates to make sure her business makes enough money to keep her above the federal poverty line.
+The health care law subsidies push Yates to make sure her business makes enough money to keep her above the federal poverty line.
 If she fell below that line, she would no longer qualify for premium tax credits, and since Georgia did not expand Medicaid, she would lose health coverage altogether.

 Although her experience was good this year, Yates is not optimistic.
-Republicans in Congress and Trump still want to undo the health law.
+Republicans in Congress and Trump still want to undo Obamacare.
 They've included a proposal to repeal the individual mandate in their latest tax plan.

 "I'm pretty much assuming this will be my last year of health insurance," Yates said.

 As for this year, Yates advised anyone on the fence about the marketplace to at least check it out.

 "There's a lot of free options out there," she said.